haothitran/etheirys/docs/relics/zodiac-weapons.md

 !!! info "Collecting Atma"
     - You must have a Zenith relic weapon equipped to get Atma.
     - Any FATE in the specified zone can drop Atma, but it must be successfully completed.
     - Atma crystals are not a guaranteed drop.
 You can get one from the first FATE you do in a zone, or it can be from the 20th FATE.
-Hopefully luck is on your side!

     | Region           | Zone              | Atma                     |
     | :--------------- | :---------------- | :----------------------- |